Clubs and Activities

 This is easily the most visible group in the music department.
 Students start rehearsing weekly in May to perform the Memorial Day parade, the Cortland County Dairy parade and the Homer Firemen’s Field Days parade.
-Playing in the group is a nice way to give back to our supportive Homer community, and is a group that students say they had the most fun in.
+Playing in the group is a nice way to give back to our supportive Homer community, and is a group that students say they had the most fun.
 Openings in winds, percussion, and colorguard.
-Winds and percussion who are in the high school are always welcome, but any colorguard student grades 4-12 is also welcome.
+Winds and percussion who are in high school are always welcome, but any color guard student grades 4-12 is also welcome.

-The purpose of National Honor Society is to create enthusiasm for scholarship, to stimulate a desire to render service in school and the local community, to promote leadership in students and to develop character in the students of secondary schools.
+The purpose of National Honor Society is: to create enthusiasm for scholarship, to stimulate a desire to render service in school and the local community, to promote leadership in students, to develop character in the students of secondary schools.
 A detailed description of criteria can be found in our student handbook on page 34.

 The Olympian is the student-run newspaper first published on October 3, 1930, as the Homer Academy News.
 The newspaper staff is headed by a student editor-in-chief who coordinates the overall production of the newspaper and distributes story and photography assignments.
 Any student interested in contributing on a continuing or occasional basis is welcome to join our staff.